jdl456/Data-Analyst-Portfolio/index.md

 <br>
 <iframe src="Nyc-shootings_1.html" width="100%" height="500" width="500"></iframe>
 Explore the [Github Repo](https://github.com/jdl456/NYC_Shootings)

+## Education
+- Data Analytics Apprentice | COOP Careers (_Feb 2024_)
+- B.A.
+Computer Science | Hunter College (_May 2023_)

+## Work Experience
+**Data Science Intern @ NYC Department of Transportation (_Aug 2022 - Dec 2022_)**
+- Designed and implemented a YOLOv5-based pavement marking detection model using a dataset of 500+ images, enabling city maintenance crews to precisely gauge the quantity and condition of markings in key areas
+- Visualized and presented model performance metrics using Python’s Matplotlib to simplify complex data for non-technical supervisors, ensuring informed decision making
+- Input and managed under deck lighting data using Cyclomedia GIS, ensuring accurate identification of areas in need of maintenance, improving lighting across 700+ bridges and tunnels

+**IT Intern @ NYC Department of Education (_Feb 2022 - June 2022_)**
+- Designed and implemented an inventory system using Microsoft Excel for hundreds of devices such as laptops and printers for students and staff streamlining school device management
+- Collaborated effectively with a team to maintain daily functionality, addressing software and hardware challenges and logging repair tickets for over 600+ students and faculty
+- Managed IT administrative tasks, efficiently handling email communications and coordinating meetings, enhancing team collaboration and workflow efficiency

 ## Technical Skills & Certifications
 - Certifications: Google Data Analytics Professional Certificate